· Real Estate Ledger Team · 5 min read

 Is HomeZada good for managing multiple properties?

 HomeZada supports multiple properties through its Deluxe plan at $189 per year, with each additional property costing $99 per year.
-Real Estate Ledger's Professional plan supports up to ten properties for $99.99 per year total, making it significantly cheaper for multi-property owners like landlords or investors.
+Real Estate Ledger is free for up to ten properties, making it significantly cheaper for multi-property owners like landlords or investors.
+For 11+ properties, Real Estate Ledger's Enterprise tier is custom-priced.

 What does Zada AI do compared to Real Estate Ledger's AI?